Real-world mileage standard for new vehicles rising to 38 mpg in 2031 under new Biden rule

 The administration "caved to automaker pressure, with a weak rule requiring only a 2% improvement'' per year in fuel economy, Becker said, adding that the rule falls short of the agency's own requirement to set fuel-economy standards at the maximum technologically feasible level.

-NHTSA said its rule includes a 10% improvement per year for commercial pickup trucks and work vans.
+NHTSA said its rule includes a 10% improvement per year for commercial pickup trucks and work vans for model years 2030 to 2032.
 Automakers can meet the requirements with a mix of electric vehicles, gas-electric hybrids and efficiency improvements in gas and diesel vehicles.

+Bozzella, the industry official, said the government soon might need to reconsider whether the fuel-economy standards are needed "in a world rapidly moving toward electrification” of the vehicle fleet.

+The mileage standards are “a relic of the 1970s,″ Bozzella said, “a policy to promote energy conservation and energy independence by making internal combustion vehicles more efficient.
+But those vehicles are already very efficient.
+And EVs don’t combust anything.
+They don’t even have a tailpipe.″